Tableau.Extension behaviour (tableau v0.26.0)

 • :enabled - Whether or not to enable the extension.
 Defaults to true, and can be configured differently based on the extension.

-There are currently the following extension types:
+There are currently the following extension callbacks:

 • :pre_build - executed before tableau builds your site and writes anything to disk.